khsc96/AssignmentOTOT/README.md

 2. To add any contacts or perform POST/GET/UPDATE/DELETE API you should use PostMan and:

     i.
 Follow through B1 steps but replace all link of `http://localhost:8080/api/contact` to `https://ly2xlzpho6.execute-api.ap-southeast-1.amazonaws.com/dev/api/contacts`

+Note:

+ * Remove all contacts after adding to allow test to pass.

 ## Acknowledgement - For B3